-The town itself is located in the hilly mountains of the state of Guerrero.
+Considered one of the most beautiful magic towns in Mexico, Taxco is located on the hilly mountains of the state of Guerrero.
 The place is iconic for its Spanish colonial architecture, subservient of its red roof tiles and white painted walls.
 Plaza Borda is the town’s main feature, which is an 18th-century Santa Prisca church commonly referred to as ‘Zócalo’ by the locals.

 17. Explore Cacahuamilpa Caves

 - Price: Entrance to caves is 75 MXN/US$3.75

 - How to get there: You’ll first need to get to Taxco, and then from there, take another bus which costs around 30 MXN/US$1.50 or book a day tour for 2700 MXN/US$132

 You can easily combine a visit to Taxco with the Cacahuamilpa Caves, just 45 minutes away.
 Cacahuamilpa is the biggest cave system in Mexico and its magnificent stalagmite-covered walls sure do make you feel small.
 The caves are just a part of the Grutas de Cacahuamilpa National Park — you’ll also be able to explore tumbling waterfalls, raging rivers, and scenic hiking trails.
 My favorite part was the boat ride through the underground river!

 Get your admission tickets at the Park’s Visitor Center.
 It’s not possible to explore the cave without a guide; guided tours leave every hour and last about two hours.